SofiaBariami/qube_project/QuBe-SOMD_paper/FEP_preparation/Protein/README.md

-Amberff_files: Contains the pdb files of the proteins' fragments (for ligand groups 1 and 2) that can be parameterised with ff14SB
+- amberFF_files: Contains the pdb files of the proteins' fragments (for ligand groups 1 and 2) that can be parameterised with ff14SB
-qube_files: Contains the xml/pdb files of the proteins' fragments (for ligand groups 1 and 2) that are paremetrised with QuBe along with instructions on how to get the correstonding amber-type files for further processing with SOMD.
+- qube_files: Contains the xml/pdb files of the proteins' fragments (for ligand groups 1 and 2) that are paremetrised with QuBe along with instructions on how to get the correstonding amber-type files for further processing with SOMD.